 Relationship selling is the art of focusing on building relationships first and selling a product or service second.
-The goal may be to sell, but the best path to do so isn’t to sell, but to build a connection, build trust, and ultimately develop long-term customer relationships that go far beyond just the first sale.
+The goal may be to sell, but the best path to do so isn’t to sell but rather to build a connection, gain trust, and ultimately develop long-term customer relationships that go far beyond your first contract.

 UpHabit’s Salesforce-integrated solution aims to help make sales and marketing teams exceptional networkers that can build and maintain these valuable customer relationships.
 And in doing so, UpHabit can help close more deals and foster more repeat customers.
 But UpHabit can’t do all the work itself – it needs great salespeople and marketers to leverage its amazing features!
 So, we came up with 5 tips for relationship selling with Salesforce that any great team should be trying.